xoascf/SuRun/SuRun/ReadMe.txt

 SuRun 1.0.1.2 - 2007-05-16:
 ---------------------------
 * Sven (http://speedproject.de) found a bug in the context menu extension for the Desktop.
-The Entries für the sub menu "new" were not displayed when SuRun was active.
+The Entries for the sub menu "new" were not displayed when SuRun was active.
 * All calls GetWindowsDirectory were replaced with GetSystemWindowsDirectory to make SuRun work with Windows 2003 Terminal Server Edition